 First things first, Pinterest is not a social media platform.
 Contrary to popular belief, it’s actually a powerful search engine that allows your website content to be seen by all of the users on the platform.
-And better yet, with the right Pinterest SEO Strategy behind you, you can ensure that your content is being shared with users who are searching for exactly what you offer.
+And better yet, with the right Pinterest Strategy behind you, you can ensure that your content is being shared with users who are searching for exactly what you offer.

 I started using Pinterest for business 5 months ago and almost immediately I saw an increase in my website traffic and my e-mail list.
 In fact, my e-mail list doubled pretty much straight away.